-2 Paul frankly states his motivation; he wants eternal life, and the only way to get there is to be a slave of God.
+1 Paul frankly states his motivation; he wants eternal life, and the only way to get there is to be a slave of God.
 Since Jehovah the Son endured the cross with a view to the glory on the other side (Hebrews 12:2), Paul is in good company.
-We have the same
+We have the same opportunity.

-3 This is one thing that God cannot do, being contrary to His nature, His essence.
+2 This is one thing that God cannot do, being contrary to His nature, His essence.

-4 How did Paul know this?
+3 How did Paul know this?
 Presumably it was revealed to him, perhaps when he was caught up to the third heaven.
-(See also 1
+(See also 1 Peter 1:18-20.)
+Perhaps it refers to a promise made by the Father to the Son.
+The suggestion here is that 'time' is a concept limited to this planet, being irrelevant to an eternal Being.

-5 Paul is plainly claiming to be in the line of those whom God chose down through the ages to proclaim His Word, the implication being that it is a new proclamation, not just an exposition of what has already been written.
-The 'hope of eternal life' has been proclaimed at chosen times throughout human history.
+4 Paul is plainly claiming to be in the line of those whom God chose down through the ages to proclaim His Word, the implication being that it is a new proclamation, not just an exposition of what has already been written.
+The "hope of eternal life" has been proclaimed at chosen times throughout human history.